skilesare/immortality/the_pattern_language/wel_welfare.md

 Therefore:

-**Welfare should be paid in cash so that the prefs earned by the poor eventually ween them off of the system.**
+**Welfare should be paid in cash so that the prefs earned by the poor eventually wean them off of the system.**

 ----------